 And finally, I’m a firm believer that a little salt goes a long way in taking desserts from good to great.
 In my opinion, it balances the flavors and brings out all the best in a recipe.
 It’s so necessary!

 I hope you’ll give this recipe a try!
 It brought back so many childhood summer memories for me, and my kids really love it too.
 Take a few minutes to make tonight even more special and mix up a quick batch.

 ** WATCH THIS QUICK VIDEO TO SEE HOW IT’S DONE! **

 Simply Perfect Rice Krispie Treats

 Bring back childhood memories with this easy, no-bake rice krispie treats recipe!
 They're extra gooey and extra buttery, and simply perfect in every way!

-9 large servings
+9 large bars

 - 8 cups mini marshmallows, divided

 - 6 tablespoons unsalted butter

 - Lightly mist a 9-inch by 9-inch square baking pan with non-stick spray.